 We can calculate the data distribution to see the percentage of instances for each class.

-Here, the number of calls without conversion much greater than the number of calls with conversion, as expected.
+As expected, the number of calls without conversion is much greater than the number of calls with conversion.

-We can also calculate the inputs-targets-correlations between the conversion rate and all the customer features to see which variables might have more influence in the buying process.
+We can also calculate the inputs-targets correlations between the conversion rate and all the customer features to see which variables might influence the buying process.

-The second step is to configure the neural network stuff.
-For classification problems, it is composed by:
+The second step is to configure the neural network parameters.
+For classification problems, it is composed of:

-The next figure is a graphical representation of the neural network used for this problem.
+The following figure is a graphical representation of the neural network used for this problem.